fsacer/FailLang/README.md

 ### Notes
 Unary '+' operator is a syntax error.

+##Rules
+###Truthyness
+Fail follows Ruby’s simple rule: false and none are falsey and everything else is truthy.
+We implement that like so:

 ## Added features
 Additional features mostly based on tasks from book:
 - multiline comments